iamsaief/everyday-js/README.md

 Use the keyword `class` to create a class, and always add the `constructor()` method.
 The constructor method is called each time the class object is initialized.

-NB: Variables in class is called `property` and funcions are called `method`
+NB: Variables in class is called `property` and functions are called `method`

 [Click here, for more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)